-In math classes, there are two sequences to the curriculum, culminating in either Precalculus or Calculus, and students are expected to be in one or the other.
+In math classes, there is one sequence to the curriculum, culminating in Calculus.
 Parents are strongly advised not to try to accelerate students beyond the appropriate sequence of math classes.
 Our experience demonstrates that-in almost every case-students are more successful when they can master and better comprehend the math concepts appropriate to their age instead of simply trying to "move ahead" as fast as possible in the math program.
 There are more appropriate opportunities to broaden or deepen a student's math experience without moving faster in the sequence, including self-study in applied math and working on math contest materials.